Đuro Macut: Career

 After graduating, Macut became an endocrinologist and researcher, working in areas related to metabolism, neuroendocrine tumours, and polycystic ovary syndrome (PCOS).
 He later became a professor of internal medicine and endocrinology at the Faculty of Medicine in 2013 and the director of the Clinic for Endocrinology, Diabetes, and Metabolic Diseases at the University Clinical Centre of Serbia.
 He is also a visiting professor at the University of Athens and the Faculty of Medicine of the University of Skopje.
+After assuming the office of prime minister of Serbia, Macut stopped working at the Clinical Centre.
+However, the Administrative Board of the National Assembly of Serbia allowed him to continue his job at the Clinical Centre in October 2025.
 In 2019, a criminal charge was filed against Macut due to the death of one of his patients.
 The charge was dismissed in 2020 but was soon re-sent to the Constitutional Court.
-As of 2025, the Court has not finished the case.
-After assuming the office of prime minister, Macut stopped working at the Clinical Centre.
-However, the Administrative Board of the National Assembly of Serbia allowed him to continue his job at the Clinical Centre in October 2025.
+As of 2025, the Court has not resolved the case.

+In 2012, he founded the Serbian Society for Reproductive Endocrinology.
 Macut has been an active member of the European Society of Endocrinology (ESE) since 2016, serving in various committees.
 He has chaired multiple committees within the ESE and contributed to the ESE Special Interest Group for PCOS.
 From 2016 to 2020, he served as the representative of the ESE Council of Affiliated Societies at the ESE Executive Committee in an ex officio capacity.
 In 2020, he was elected as a full member of the ESE Executive Committee and ESE Treasurer.

-Macut voiced support for the Serbian Progressive Party in the 2023 Serbian parliamentary election.
+Macut voiced his support for the Serbian Progressive Party (SNS) in the 2023 Serbian parliamentary election.
 Despite this, he is not a member of any political party.
-He was featured as a speaker at the Movement for the People and the State (PZND) rally in Jagodina in January 2025.
+He was featured as a speaker at a Movement for the People and the State (PZND) rally in Jagodina in January 2025.
 Later in March, he became one of the founders of the movement.
-Macut voiced opposition to the student-led anti-corruption protests in Serbia that have been organised since 2024.
+Macut voiced opposition to the student-led anti-corruption protests in Serbia that have been organised since 2024, stating that politics should not become involved with the work of the University.